Hunting Skills

 “Salaam, Nur Mahal Begum.”
 Hoshiyar Khan bowed.
 “Mirza Asaf Khan is here to see you.”

-Jahangir and Nur Mahal exchanged a concerned look, as Nur Mahal immediately took the reigns of one of the soldiers’ horses and sat on it.
+Jahangir and Nur Mahal exchanged a concerned look, as Nur Mahal immediately took the reins of one of the soldiers’ horses and sat on it.
 “I hope Ladli is fine.”
 She murmured.
-Jahangir took another horse and followed alongside Hoshiyar Khan, back to the forest hunt palace.
+Jahangir took another horse and followed alongside Hoshiyar Khan back to the forest hunt palace.

 “Padshah Salamat.”
 Mirza Asaf Khan bowed as Nur Mahal approached him before the Padshah.

 “Is Ladli all right?”
 Her question made Asaf Khan look a little taken aback.
-“I am sorry but I come not from Agra but from Barhanpur, Begum.
+“I am sorry, but I do not come from Agra but from Barhanpur, Begum.
 Is something wrong?”
 Nur Mahal shook her head.

 “I just came to pay a visit to the Padshah and you...”
 He explained.

 “You are kind, Jahan Panah” He bowed and left.
 His last stare was something Nur Mahal knew very well.
-She was aware that the reason for his visit has to be something else and not only to see them.
+She was aware that the reason for his visit had to be something else, and not only to see them.

 Asaf Khan had just taken off his turban and dagger when Hoshiyar Khan announced her arrival.
-Asaf looked at his sister in a Persian-style hat, approach him and he bowed.
+Asaf looked at his sister in a Persian-style hat, approached him, and bowed.

 “You should have called me over, Begum.”
 He said.